 Insulin and PCOS

 Insulin resistance adds a level of complexity.
 There is a link between PCOS and sugar.
 Whilst the cause of PCOS is unknown, what is well understood is that by altering your sugar intake, your symptoms of PCOS are decreased dramatically.
-Thankfully my friend, Sarah Wilson, has her book all about sugar and quitting with some pretty delicious recipes too—you can check that out here.

 In short, insulin is produced by your body and is a normal response to rising blood glucose levels.
 It’s main function is to reduce the amount of glucose in the blood.
 Glucagon is also secreted by the same organ and does the opposite.
 The secretion of both hormones is controlled by the amount of sugar in the blood.
 So, to cut a very long story short, insulin acts on the ovary to make testosterone.
 This is a necessary body function as testosterone is required for the body to go and make the female hormone oestrogen.